leoanthonyc/improved-octo-rotary-phone/README.md

 ```

 ### Challenges
-1. How to name the commands
+1. How to name the commands, class names

 ### Limitations
 1. It loads the entire content into memory, which can be inefficient or impossible when the file is too large.